dezh-tech/docs.dezh.tech/docs/immortal/code/config.md

 This file generally contains the connection information to the redis and mongo db instances such as database names, timeouts and more. the connection secrets are kept in the environment variables.

-Also there is a section called `kraken` which is the information of a manager (default is [kraken](https://github.com/dezh-tech/kraken)) which the immortal instance will connects to it instantly after initializing the modules and receive the parameters from the manager.
+Also there is a section called `manager` which is the information of a manager, which the immortal instance will connects to it instantly after initializing the modules and receive the parameters from the manager.

-## Parameters

-The Parameters come from a manager and currently immortal don't support hot reload for this config as well as file config.

-The Parameters are a set of limitations and information that relay needs to perform.
-You can find the example [here](https://github.com/dezh-tech/immortal/blob/887ea62f9edeec7e51e71eeac3f967761c31b576/client/proto/kraken.proto#L80).

 ### Notes

 There is more data shared between relay and manager such as white/black listed pubkeys. they are shared using a cuckoo filter on the redis instance.